dsolesvik/library/docs/foundations/radiotelephony/general.md

 |     Transponder codes    |        Squawk 2400<br><br>Squawk 4203       |                                                    Squawk two four zero zero<br><br>Squawk four two zero three                                                    |                                                    Squawk TOO FOWER ZERO ZERO<br><br>Squawk FOWER TOO ZERO TREE                                                   |

 ## 2.5 Transmission of time
+1. **Minutes and Hours**
-When transmitting time, only the minutes of the hour are normally required.
-Each digit should be pronounced separately, however the hour should be included when any possibility of confusion is likely to result.
+   - When transmitting time, only the minutes of the hour are typically required.

-Co-ordinated universal time (UTC/” Zulu”) shall be used.
+   - Pronounce each digit separately.
+   - Include the hour if there is a possibility of confusion.

+2. **Use of Coordinated Universal Time (UTC)**
+   - Time must be transmitted using Coordinated Universal Time (UTC), also referred to as "Zulu" time.

+3. **Time Checks**
-Pilots may check the time with the appropriate ATS unit.
-Time checks must be given to the nearest half minute.
+   - Pilots may request a time check from the appropriate ATS unit.
+   - Time checks must be accurate to the nearest half-minute.

 !!! example
     **Pilot**: "QATARI 1018, REQUEST TIME CHECK."